Austin Powers: The Spy Who Shagged Me

-Austin Powers: The Spy Who Shagged Me is a 1999 American spy comedy film directed by Jay Roach.
-It is the second installment in the Austin Powers film series, after International Man of Mystery.
-It stars franchise co-producer and writer Mike Myers as Austin Powers, Dr. Evil, and Fat Bastard.
-The film also stars Heather Graham, Michael York, Robert Wagner, Seth Green, Mindy Sterling, Rob Lowe, and Elizabeth Hurley.
-The film's title is a play on the James Bond film The Spy Who Loved Me (1977).
-The film centers on Dr. Evil returning again from cryostasis to strike at Powers from the past, using a time machine to remove Powers's mojo and deprive him of whatever qualities made him an effective secret agent so he can no longer interfere with Evil's plans.
+Austin Powers: The Spy Who Shagged Me is a 1999 American spy comedy film written by Mike Myers and directed by Jay Roach.
+It is the second installment in the Austin Powers film series, after Austin Powers: International Man of Mystery (1997).
+It stars Myers as Austin Powers, Dr. Evil, and Fat Bastard, alongside Heather Graham, Michael York, Robert Wagner, Seth Green, Mindy Sterling, Rob Lowe, and Elizabeth Hurley.
+The plot follows the British spy Austin Powers and the criminal mastermind Dr. Evil as they attempt to defeat each other.
+The film's title is a play on the title of the James Bond film The Spy Who Loved Me (1977).

-The most commercially successful movie in the Austin Powers series, the film grossed around $312 million in worldwide ticket sales, taking more money during its opening weekend than the entire box office proceeds of its predecessor.
-It was nominated at the 72nd Academy Awards for Best Makeup (Michèle Burke and Mike Smithson).
-It is followed by Austin Powers in Goldmember (2002).
+The most commercially successful film in the Austin Powers series, The Spy Who Shagged Me grossed $312 million worldwide.
+Its opening weekend gross surpassed the lifetime gross of the first film.
+It was nominated at the 72nd Academy Awards for Best Makeup, and was followed by Austin Powers in Goldmember (2002).